This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
 A caregiver will check your incision soon after your surgery to make sure everything is okay.
 If you have a drain, your caregiver will check it when he checks your incision.
 He will remove it when your incision stops draining fluid.
 Try to avoid jerking movements and coughing.
 When your caregiver sees that you are okay, you will be taken to your hospital room.

 - You cannot make it to your surgery.

 - You have a fever.

-- You have a skin infection or an infected wound on or near the area where surgery will be done.
+- You have a skin or wound infection near the area where surgery will be done.

 - You have questions or concerns about your surgery.

 Seek Care Immediately if

 - You have new symptoms since the last time you saw your caregiver, or your symptoms are getting worse.